Fall 2020 School-Funded Public Interest Fellowships

 Notice to Third-Year Law Students & Recent Graduates

 The American Civil Liberties Union of Massachusetts (ACLUM) is accepting applications for sponsored public interest fellowships beginning in the fall of 2020, including those funded by Equal Justice Works, the Skadden Fellowship Foundation, Open Society Foundations, Justice Catalyst, law schools, and others.
 Third-year law students and attorneys seeking funding from outside sources and school-specific sources for work involving civil rights and civil liberties may apply.
-Note: ACLUM does not fund its own in-house fellowship; please apply to ACLUM only if you are seeking outside funding from an organization (e.g. Equal Justice Works or Skadden) and/or law school.
+Please note that ACLUM does not have in-house funding for legal fellowships.

 Subject Area of the Fellowship

-ACLUM welcomes fellowship applications on any significant issue involving civil rights or liberties.
+ACLUM welcomes applications on any significant issue involving civil rights or liberties.
 Recent ACLUM fellows have taken a leading role in key cases on wrongful convictions, the First Amendment right to record police officers and immigration detention.
-Areas of interest to ACLUM in 2019 might include immigrants’ rights, reproductive rights, criminal justice, racial justice, surveillance, and free speech.
+Areas of interest to ACLUM in 2020 might include immigrants’ rights, reproductive rights, criminal justice, racial justice, surveillance, and free speech.
 Our staff will work with candidates to develop their proposals for submission, helping tailor the proposal to address an important civil rights or civil liberties issue.

 Fellows will work with ACLUM’s legal director and staff attorneys on trial-level and appellate work.
-Fellows also work with staff members on non-litigation advocacy, such as public education, legislative work, public speaking, community organizing, and investigation.
+Fellows may also work with staff members on non-litigation advocacy, such as public education, legislative work, public speaking, community organizing, and investigation.
 The fellowship’s length will be governed by the funding organization’s policy.

 Applicants should have a commitment to civil rights and liberties, be self-motivated, and be able to work well with a wide range of people.
 Excellent research and writing skills are required.